 SYLVIA AS AUBREY: Y’know, as much as I appreciate it, and as much as we are probably on the same side, I don’t really take kindly to listening to people who tie me up and knock me out.

 SMOLDER: Well, that wasn’t me.
 That was them, and they’re rash.
-I understand.
+I understand.,

 SYLVIA: [makes long, drawn-out thinking(?) noise]